-We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.
+We will Inform any new prospective employees' candidate that our school will carry out online social media checks to help identify any incidents or issues that are publicly available online.
+(KCSiE 2023 Part Three Safer Recruitment).

 Employment history and obtaining references